simoncarrignon/mixed-transmission/README.md

   - `inst/scripts/`: Various scripts used throughout the development of the model and while writing the paper.
   - `inst/extdata/`: Data generated for model exploration.
 - `man/`: Documentation for R functions.
-- `simulations/`: Simulation outputs (need to be downloaded from Zenodo, see `simulations/README.md`).
+- `simulations/`: Simulation outputs (archves in this folder need to be downloaded from Zenodo, see `simulations/README.md`).
 - `tests/`: Unit tests to ensure that functions generate the expected output.
 - `vignettes/`: A few vignettes that explore specific, simple aspects of the model.